 About the Data

 The web mapper is based on DNR core GIS (Geographic Information System) data holdings.
-For more information including metadata and direct access to much of the raw GIS data please visit our Data Deli.

 Visit the "data info" link for information about program or project specific data layers.